erroronline1/caro/readme.md

 * thirdparty_order
 * erp_id

-is updated if not already set within the system.
+is updated if not already set within the system, definetly overwritten in case of stock_item, thirdparty_order und erp_id, because the ERP-Software should know best.

 Needless to elaborate vendor names and unique article numbers must match.